OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   audio and video recording of a video message, and
 *   audio recording and transcript of a voice message you receive or a text message you dictate.

+**Video**.
+If you enter our retail stores or other facilities, or attend a Microsoft event, your image may be captured by our security cameras.

+If you use Spend, at your direction, we may also collect payment card information, receipt data, or financial transaction data, to provide the service.

 If you use Enterprise Online Services, Microsoft collects **Customer Data** (including content), **Support Data**, and **Administrator Data**, defined below in the Enterprise and Developer Products section.

 We also collect information you provide to us and the content of messages you send to us, such as feedback and product reviews you write, or questions and information you provide for customer support.
 When you contact us, such as for customer support, phone conversations or chat sessions with our representatives may be monitored and recorded.
-If you enter our retail stores or other facilities, your image may be captured by our security cameras.

 Product-specific sections below describe data collection practices applicable to use of those products.